Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

-Second, Tom Hanks announced that both he and his wife Rita Wilson had tested positive for COVID-19 while Hanks was working on a Baz Lurhmann film in Australia.
-Hanks was at the time the most high profile figure known to have contracted COVID-19.
+\begin{textblock} \item Second, Tom Hanks announced that both he and his wife Rita Wilson had tested positive for COVID-19 while Hanks was working on a Baz Luhrmann film in Australia. \item Hanks was at the time the most high-profile figure known to have contracted COVID-19. \end{textblock}

-Third, President Donald Trump gave an Oval Office Address, the second of his presidency, ``On the Coronavirus Pandemic.''
-The address marked a strong shift in Trump's rhetoric regarding the danger of the COVID-19 outbreak.
-The main decision announced was the ban of travel from Europe to the US for 30 days, which was needed to be clarified later to not also mean a ban on trade.
-Futures on US stock market dropped during the speech.
+\begin{textblock} \item Third, President Donald Trump gave an Oval Office Address, the second of his presidency, ``On the Coronavirus Pandemic.'' \item The address marked a strong shift in Trump's rhetoric regarding the danger of the COVID-19 outbreak. \item The main decision announced was the ban on travel from Europe to the US for 30 days, \item which was later clarified to not also mean a ban on trade. \item Futures on the US stock market dropped during the speech. \end{textblock}

-Combined, these disparate events were a major part of the COVID-19 pandemic becoming the dominant story for what would become weeks and then months ahead.
+\begin{textblock} \item Combined, these disparate events were a major part of the COVID-19 pandemic becoming the dominant story for what would become weeks, months, and then years ahead. \end{textblock}

-The murder of George Floyd on 2020/05/25, Memorial Day in the US, precipitated Black Lives Matter protests and civilian-police confrontations in Minneapolis.
-The protests would grow over the following weeks, and begin to spread around the world.
-And, at least in the first week, George Floyd's murder overtook coronavirus as the dominant story in the US~\cite{dodds2020n}.
+\begin{textblock} \item The murder of George Floyd on 2020/05/25, Memorial Day in the US, \item precipitated Black Lives Matter protests and civilian-police confrontations in Minneapolis. \item The protests would grow over the following weeks, and begin to spread around the world. \item And, at least in the first week, George Floyd's murder overtook coronavirus as the dominant story in the US~\cite{dodds2021d}. \end{textblock}